cornerstonejs/cornerstone3D/packages/docs/docs/how-to-guides/custom-imageLoader.md

 ## Implementation

-Here is an example of an Image Loader that fetches pixel data using XMLHttpRequest and return an Image Load Object containing a Promise to Cornerstone.
+Let's implement an `imageLoader` that fetches pixel data using `XMLHttpRequest` and return an Image Load Object containing a Promise that resolves to a Cornerstone [`image`](../concepts/cornerstone-core/images.md).

 ### Step 1: Create an Image Loader

+Below, we create an `imageLoader` which accepts an `imageId` and returns an `imageLoadObject` as a Promise.

 ```js
 function loadImage(imageId) {